Revou-FSSE-Jun25/milestone-1-rranoo12rnj/README.md

 - Google Fonts
 - Coolors (color palette picker)
 - Netlify

-The resources used in building this website are Revou Software Engineering Lecture Notes.

-## Features Implemented
-- Responsive design using Flexbox and media queries
-- color and font css files for a uniform styling throughout the website
-- layout responsive and adaptive to any device layout
+- Copilot (in VS Code, to tidy up the code format)
+- ChatGPT (to ask how to deploy)

+The resources used in building this website are Revou Software Engineering Lecture Notes and lecture recording.
+Author also asked her friend in computer science major on how to use Git, GitHub, how to deploy the website, and how to write a neat and consise CSS code.
+This is because there is an urgency from author's perspective in understanding how to use the tools which is done after reviewing Revou lecture materials.
+This action done in a format of QnA sessions and not intended to replace author's responsibility.

 ## Demo
 [Watch the full demo video on Google Drive]